eformsignen/eformsignen.github.io/help/chapter5.rst

 Date
 --------------------

-This component is used to automatically enter the date in which a document is created or modified.
-The date in which the document is created, the date in which the document is accessed, or the date in which the content of a component is last modified is automatically entered, according to the date type selected.
+This field is used to automatically enter the date in which a document is created or modified.
+The date in which the document is created, the date in which the document is accessed, or the date in which the content of a field is last modified is automatically entered, according to the date type selected.

 |image22|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/date-component-properties_.png
-   :alt: Setting Date Component Properties
+   :alt: Setting Date Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Date component.
-For example, the ID of the component that displays the date in which the document is signed can be named ‘signed date’.
+Enters the ID of the Date field.
+For example, the ID of the field that displays the date in which the document is signed can be named ‘signed date’.

 **② Format**